seandeyo/DS/README.md

 (list of nodes connected to node 1, separated by SPACE)
 ...

-As an example, q8 is the net file for the 8x8 queen's graph.
+As an example, `q8` in the `queens` folder is the net file for the 8x8 queen's graph.